kwea123/CasMVSNet_pl/README.md

    --exp_name exp
 ```

 Note that the model consumes huge GPU memory, so the batch size is generally small.
-For reference, the above command requires 8483MB of GPU memory.

 See [opt.py](opt.py) for all configurations.